maximilianochalub/maximilianochalub/README.md

 Welcome aboard to my GitHub repo.
 Here, you'll be able to check some of my work.

 - 💬 Nickname: Max/Maxi.
-- 🎓 BS in Information Systems (UNNE).
+- 🎓 BS in Information Systems (UNNE - ARG).

 ### Connect with me:
 <p align="left">